Freestampmagazine - Stamp Collecting Blog - Philatelic blog about stamps an more

 Royal Mail issued this set of stamps that give a timeline across thousands of years of history, from a glimpse of Stone Age ritual of 11,000 years ago, to the Iron Age of some 300 BC.
 The stamps show famous iconic sites as well as some of the most exceptional artefacts, and overlays illustrations to show how people lived and worked at these sites and used the objects.

-36 total views, no views today
+72 total views, 7 views today

 The steady decline of mail sent in the Netherlands has lead PostNL to a new “innovation”: the withdrawal of rubber stamps at postal service desks as of 1 January 2017.
 This does not affect regular mail, but only registered mail and parcels, which are almost always paid for at the desks or through a franking machine.